Billy Napier details Florida's 2025 recruiting class, strong finish

 That whole recruitment of specialists is a gauntlet, right?
 For them, they’re on a mission there to help them.
 I think they did that.

-Q. That aren’t coming early?
+Q. Who are the guys that aren’t coming early?

-BILLY NAPIER: Daniel, Pierre-Louis, Byron Louis, Muizz, Joseph, Myles Johnson.
+BILLY NAPIER: Daniel Pierre-Louis, Byron Louis, Muizz, Joseph, Myles Johnson.

 Q. Thoughts on the class that Will Harris put together.
 A lot of checkmates on social media the past few weeks.